Muhammad-Sarfaraz/ByteLogs/OS/Guide.md

 - Inter Process Communication(Semaphores, shared memory, queues and sockets)
   - Inter-process communication (IPC) methods include semaphores, shared memory, message queues, and sockets.
 They enable communication and synchronization between processes running on a system.
 - Threads and tasks
+  - A thread is a basic unit of CPU utilization.
+In general, a thread is composed of a thread ID, program counter, register set and the stack.
   - Threads and tasks are units of execution in a program.
 Threads are lightweight processes within a single process, sharing memory space, while tasks typically refer to higher-level units of work managed by a scheduler or executor.
 - Concurrency and Parallelism
   - Concurrency involves multiple tasks making progress over overlapping time periods, often on a single processor.
 Parallelism, on the other hand, involves executing multiple tasks simultaneously, typically across multiple processors or cores, to achieve faster execution.